Our Camp

 Visit Africa’s first community-owned rescue centre, where baby elephants and other orphaned herbivores are gently rehabilitated by local carers that sing to them like livestock, and work towards an eventual release in the wild.

-EXPLORING SKY ISLANDS
+SKY ISLANDS

 In a sea of semi-arid desert, 'sky islands' rise unexpectedly from the plains.
-Isolated for millennia, and accessed only by helicopter, these dry-montane forests of giant cycads and cloud-swathed cedars are the first stop on a wild aerial adventure following ancient elephant trails into the far north.
+Isolated for millennia, and accessed only by helicopter, these dry-montane forests of giant cycads and cloud-swathed cedars are the first stop on a wild aerial adventure following ancient elephant trails into the far North.

 BOOK A STAY